Tuberculosis service contact information

 Tuberculosis team

-The team includes 4 specialist nurses and an administrator.
+The team of 4 specialist nurses and an administrator provide a wide range of services including:

 What is TB?